-MISO Base ROE - In 2022, the U.S. Court of Appeals for the D.C.
-Circuit vacated certain FERC orders that established the methodology used to calculate the MISO base ROE; matter dates back to complaints filed at FERC in 2013 and 2015; DC Circuit noted FERC did not adequately explain why it reintroduced the risk-premium model in its methodology which increased the MISO Base ROE from 9.88% to 10.02%; timing and outcome remains unknown
+- MISO Base ROE In 2022, the U.S. Court of Appeals for the D.C.
+Circuit vacated certain FERC orders that established the methodology used to calculate the MISO base ROE; matter dates back to complaints filed at FERC in 2013 and 2015; DC Circuit noted FERC did not adequately explain why it reintroduced the risk-premium model in its methodology which increased the MISO Base ROE from 9.88% to 10.02%; the court remanded the matter to FERC for further process, timing and outcome remain unknown

-Notice of Proposed Rulemaking on Incentives - In 2021, FERC issued a supplemental NOPR proposing to eliminate the 50-bps RTO adder for transmission owners that have been RTO members for more than three years; stakeholder comments filed in June 2021; the supplemental NOPR and the initial incentive NOPR remain outstanding
+Notice of Proposed Rulemaking on Incentives In 2021, FERC issued a supplemental NOPR proposing to eliminate the 50-bps RTO adder for transmission owners that have been RTO members for more than three years; stakeholder comments filed in June 2021; the supplemental NOPR and the initial incentive NOPR remain outstanding